darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### chemistry

 development time
 : How long the film is developed, in minutes.
-Only a few black & white stocks were measured at more than one time -- Kodak Double-X at 4, 5, 6.5, 9, and 12 minutes, for instance -- so the slider is greyed out for colour films and for anything measured only once.
+Only a few black & white stocks were measured at more than one time -- Kodak Double-X at 4, 5, 6.5, 9, and 12 minutes, for instance -- so the slider is grayed out for color films and for anything measured only once.
 Values snap to the times actually measured, and 0 means the stock's standard development.

 development gamma
 : Overall development contrast, as though you had developed for longer or shorter.
 1.0 is normal.